UNC Charlotte is the largest university in the Charlotte region and the 2nd largest in the state.

 A Driving Force

 We provide a pioneering learning experience that prepares graduates to become active citizens of the world.
 We are frequently recognized for our contributions to higher education, and for our outstanding faculty and the leadership role it plays in the region.
 We're proud of the many programs and services we offer on and off campus to support students by fostering a fundamental understanding of diversity and community.

-Founded in 1946, the campus sits on 1000 wooded acres with approximately 85 buildings just 8 miles from Uptown Charlotte.
-It is the largest institution of higher education in the Charlotte region and the third largest of 17 constituent members of the University of North Carolina.
+Founded in 1946, the campus sits on 1000 wooded acres with approximately 85 buildings just 9 miles from Uptown Charlotte.
+It is the largest institution of higher education in the Charlotte region and the second largest of 17 constituent members of the University of North Carolina.

 UNC Charlotte is a Doctoral and Research Intensive institution, and has the largest research library in the Southern Piedmont region with more than one million volumes.
 UNC Charlotte's first emphasis is on teaching, followed by applied research and responsive public service.

 With accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools, UNC Charlotte offers 8 colleges:

 - College of Arts + Architecture

 - College of Liberal Arts & Sciences